 How to Stop a Dogs Nail From Bleeding With a Bar of Soap:

-- When using a bar of soap dampen it a bit until it gets mushy
+- When using a bar of soap dampen it until it gets mushy

-- You’re going to push your dogs affected nail directly into the bar of soap
+- Push your dogs affected nail directly into the bar of soap

 If the bleeding is minor, try rubbing a bar of clean, scent-free soap over it.
 If the bleeding is steady, wrapping ice within the compressed cloth or paper towel will help lessen the blood flow. – Wahl